acts-project/acts-project.github.io/docs/guides_admin.md

    `vX.YY.ZZ` and an associated tag message 'version vX.YY.ZZ' and should point to the commit created in step 3.
 6. Push the tag to the remote repository.
-This should trigger a CI job which rebuilds to documentation and deploys it together with a tar file of the source code to the Acts webpage.
+This should trigger a CI job which rebuilds to documentation and deploys it to the Acts webpage.
 Make sure that the new release appears under the **Releases** section on the [Acts webpage](http://acts.web.cern.ch/ACTS/).
 7. If there is not yet a *milestone* for the next release, create it in [Gitlab](https://gitlab.cern.ch/acts/acts-core/milestones)